harshverma724/40-Days-Java-Challenge/README.md

 - (15-05-2024) Day 2: Basic functionality of variables, Variable declaration, Literals.
 - (16-05-2024) Day 3: More about Datatypes Variables, Check Binary Bits of an Integer.
 - (17-05-2024) Day 4: Compiler vs Interpreter, How Java is Platform Independent, JVM Architecture, Features of Java.
+- (18-05-2024) Day 5: Operators and Expressions, Program to find the area of a tirangle using 2 methods.